coverclock/com-diag-diminuto/README.md

 * the Diminuto IPC Ancillary unit test uses a lot of Diminuto features and is a good example of a non-trivial application that is multi-process and multi-threaded;
+* the Diminuto IPC Scatter/Gather unit test similarly uses a lot of Diminuto features and is also multi-process;
 * the gpstool application in the Hazer project (repo URL below) is the Swiss Army knife of Hazer, a library that parses output from GPS devices, and relies on Diminuto for most of its infrastructure;